 Jean Lemierre

-Jean Lemierre has been the Advisor to the Chairman of BNP Paribas since he took office on September 1, 2008.
+Jean Lemierre has been Chairman of BNP Paribas since he took office in 2014.
 Mr Lemierre’s distinguished career in international finance includes his Presidency at the European Bank for Reconstruction and Development from 2000 to July 2008, his appointment as Head of the French Private Office of the Minister of Economy and Finance, and as Director of France’s Treasury.

 Mr. Lemierre has served as Chairman of the Paris Club, Chairman of the European Economic and Financial Committee, and as a member of the European Monetary Committee.
 He has also served as Head of France’s Internal Revenue Service, and as the Head of the Tax Policy Administration.
 Mr Lemierre is a graduate of Institut d’Etudes Politiques de Paris.
 He earned a degree in law, and graduated from the Ecole Nationale d’Administration.